jtmoon79/PythonEmbed4Win/README.md

 virtual environment.
 They will be created but `virtualenv` and `venv` selectively copy files from the source and do not copy necessary library files unique to an Windows embed Python.
+Additionally some pypi libraries with complex external C module dependencies may crash during initialization.
+The good news is you'll know immediately if the Python embed installation created by this script will work for you.

 Derived from [this StackOverflow answer](https://stackoverflow.com/a/68958636/471376).